Update - May 20th, 2026

 Logging

-The script will create a log file named Install-HPCMSL.log.
-When running outside of a task sequence, the log file will be located in ProgramData\BiosScripts\HP.
-When running inside of a task sequence, the log file will be located in the _SMSTSLogPath.
+The script will create a CMTrace-format log file named Install-HPCMSL.log.
+When running outside of a task sequence, the log file will be located in ProgramData\ConfigJonScripts\HP by default.
+The -LogFile parameter can be used to override that location.
+When running inside of a task sequence, the log file will be located in the _SMSTSLogPath regardless of any -LogFile value passed in.

 Additional Reading